 It’s said that the tortured souls of long-dead monks wander the grounds of Christchurch Priory, a grand parish church on the south coast of England.
-Nearby streets are stalked by the ghosts of ‘grey ladies’ and on paranormal tours of the old Saxon town tourists can visit a shop that locals abandoned, spooked by the frequent ghostly happenings.
+Nearby streets are stalked by the ghosts of ‘grey ladies’.
+On paranormal tours of this old Saxon town, tourists can visit a shop that locals abandoned — spooked by the frequent ghostly happenings.

 Château de Brissac, France

 Set amid serene Loire Valley scenery, Château de Brissac is one of the world's most haunted places.
 The turreted façade of these castle walls hides the gruesome tales of this ghostly location.